I Didn't Raise My Boy to Be a Soldier: Other versions

-Political reaction
+Political reactions

-Back in its day, prominent politicians attacked the song both for its pacifism and early feminism.
-Theodore Roosevelt remarked that "foolish people who applaud a song entitled 'I Didn't Raise My Boy To Be A Soldier' are just the people who would also in their hearts applaud a song entitled 'I Didn't Raise my Girl To Be A Mother'".

-Harry Truman, then a captain in the National Guard, hated the song.
-He suggested that the place for women who opposed the war was in a harem, not in the United States.
+At the time, prominent politicians attacked the song both for its pacifism and early feminism.
+Theodore Roosevelt remarked that "foolish people who applaud a song entitled 'I Didn't Raise My Boy to Be a Soldier' are just the people who would also in their hearts applaud a song entitled 'I Didn't Raise My Girl to Be a Mother'".
+Roosevelt also wrote in a 1915 issue of Metropolitan Magazine that "As for the woman who approves the song, 'I Did Not Raise My Boy to be a Soldier,' her place is in China—by preference, in a harem in China—and not in the United States.
+Every woman who has not raised her boy to be a soldier at need has in unwomanly fashion striven to put a double burden on some other boy whose mother had a patriotic soul."

-Many parodies of the song were produced, such as "I Did Not Raise My Boy to Be a Coward," and "I Didn't Raise My Boy to Be a Soldier, But I'll Send My Girl to Be a Nurse."
-Parody poems and other responses were also produced such as "They Didn't Raise Their Son to Be a Soldier", "I Didn't Raise My Dog to Be a Sausage", and "I Didn't Raise My Ford to Be a Jitney."
-According to Groucho Marx, a popular joke of the period concerned a poker game in which a cardplaying mother states, "I didn't raise my boy, he had the joker".
+Many parodies of the song were produced, such as "I Did Not Raise My Boy to Be a Coward" and "I Didn't Raise My Boy to Be a Soldier, but I'll Send My Girl to Be a Nurse."
+Parody poems and other responses were produced such as "They Didn't Raise Their Son to Be a Soldier", "I Didn't Raise My Dog to Be a Sausage", and "I Didn't Raise My Ford to Be a Jitney."
+According to Groucho Marx, a popular joke of the period concerned a poker game in which a cardplaying mother states "I didn't raise my boy, he had the joker".